 A Nomination and Election Committee of five (5) members shall be responsible for the preparing a list of qualified nominees and conduct the election.
 The Nomination and Election Committee shall be formed within thirty (30) days after the November Board of Directors meeting when the President Elect has been selected.
 The outgoing Past President and the President-Elect shall be members of the committee and shall be responsible for appointing the remaining three (3) committee members.
 Election shall be held either by online voting or by paper ballot sent out at least thirty (30) days prior to the general meeting in May.
 Returns are to be tabulated by the committee members for the presentation to the membership at the general meeting in May.

-The Nomination and Election Committee shall compile a list of a maximum ten (10) club members in good standing and committed to serve on the Board if elected as the slate of nominees with the following exceptions:
+The Nomination and Election Committee shall compile a list of a maximum ten (10) club members in good standing and committed to serve on the Board if elected as the slate of nominees.

 The ballot shall list the slate of nominees in alphabetical order.
 The number of votes to be cast shall not exceed the number of vacancies on the Board.

 Alternating annually five (5) directors one year and four (4) directors the next year, beginning with the 1971 election shall be elected to serve for a two-year term with the exception that the ballot may include a director for a one-year term when such a vacancy occurs on the Board.

 The returns shall be tabulated and a list of names shall be compiled with the members receiving the highest total number of votes on top.

 Vacancies on the Board will be filled from the top of the list and those members so selected will be designated as an elected director.
 Two-year term directors are to be filled prior to one-year term directors.

 A member whose spouse is an incumbent director or is designated an elected director may request to be waived from consideration.